-Transferability lists for academic years up to and including 2015-2016 will be displayed in the form of legacy ASSIST PDFs.
+Transferability lists for academic years up to and including 2015-2016 are displayed in the form of legacy ASSIST PDFs.

-Transferability lists for academic years 2016-2017 and beyond will be displayed in a PDF of the new ASSIST format as available for each institution.
-Please note that the UC Transferable Courses list (the UC TCA) for 2019-2020 will not become available until Fall 2019 when the UC TCA review process has completed.
+Transferability lists for academic years 2016-2017 and beyond are displayed in a PDF of the new ASSIST format as available for each institution.
+Please note that the 2020-2021 UC Transferable Courses list (the UC TCA) and UC Transfer Admission Eligibility Courses list will not become available until Fall 2020 when the UC TCA review process has completed.

-Department, Prefix, Major and General Education articulation agreements will be made available as follows:
+Department, Prefix, Major and General Education articulation agreements are available as follows:

-- Articulation agreements for academic years 2015-2016 and prior will be displayed in the form of legacy ASSIST PDFs.
+- Articulation agreements for academic years 2015-2016 and prior are displayed in the format of legacy ASSIST PDFs.

-- Articulation agreements for academic year 2016-2017 will be displayed either in the legacy ASSIST PDF format, or in the new ASSIST PDF format, as determined by each four-year institution.
+- Articulation agreements for academic year 2016-2017 are displayed either in the legacy ASSIST PDF format, or will be displayed in the new ASSIST PDF format when available, as determined by each four-year institution.

-- Articulation agreements for academic years 2017-2018 and beyond will be displayed in the new ASSIST PDF format as available for each institution.
+- Articulation agreements for academic years 2017-2018 and beyond will be displayed in the new ASSIST PDF format when available and as determined by each institution.

-New ASSIST public website tutorials may be accessed from the Tutorials page of the ASSIST Resource Center by May 31st.
+New ASSIST public website tutorials are available on the Tutorials page of the ASSIST Resource Center.

-4. Will transferability lists and articulation agreements be viewable by each department, area or major?
+6. Are transferability lists and articulation agreements viewable by each department, area, or major?

 Transferability lists and articulation agreements for academics years up to and including 2015-2016 (Legacy ASSIST PDFs):

-- All list options available in the legacy ASSIST system (each department, each area, each major, etc.) will be available on the new ASSIST public website.
+- All list options available in the legacy ASSIST system (each department, each area, each major, etc.) are available on the new ASSIST public website.

-- Four-year institutions who opt to display 2016-2017 PDFs of major, department, and general education agreements from the legacy ASSIST system will also have all list options available.
+- Four-year institutions who opted to display 2016-2017 PDFs of major, department, and general education agreements from the legacy ASSIST system also have all list options available.

 Transferability lists and articulation agreements generated from the new ASSIST system for academic years 2016-2017 and beyond:

-- With the first phase of the release, selections available for transferability lists and articulation agreements generated from within the new system will be in an “All” format.
+- With the first phase of the release, selections available for transferability lists and articulation agreements generated from within the new system are in an “All” format.
 For example, CSU Transferable Courses by all departments, or all majors, instead of individual majors.